elen-oz/amazing-tags-drafts/README.md

-# media-fill
-The Media-Fill tag is a new HTML tag that allows developers to create animated text filled with media, such as videos or pictures, within a web page.

 # `<media-fill>` Tag Repository

 Welcome to the official repository for the `<media-fill>` tag!
 This repository is dedicated to the development and discussion of the `<media-fill>` tag, a groundbreaking HTML element designed to display animated text filled with media content, such as videos or pictures, on web pages.